 CSOSA is committed to achieving our strategic goals and enhancing public safety.
 CSP strives to decrease recidivism among our offender population by continuing to develop, implement and evaluate effective evidence-based offender supervision programs and techniques.
-Though FY 2020 proved to be extremely challenging due to the COVID-19 pandemic and increased violent crime in the District of Columbia, CSP realized improvements in its offender revocation and successful supervision completion rates.
-These CSP performance improvements were affected by our law enforcement partners' pandemic-related operations changes but are also the result of CSP's focus on the highest-risk and highest-need offenders and employment of interventions that are effective at targeting criminogenic needs.
+Though FY 2021 proved to be extremely challenging due to the COVID-19 pandemic and increased violent crime in the District of Columbia, CSP realized improvements in its offender revocation and successful supervision completion rates.
+These CSP performance improvements were affected by our law enforcement partners' pandemic-related operations changes but are also the result of CSP's focus on the highest-risk and highest-need offenders and use of interventions that effectively target criminogenic needs.
 PSA's drug testing and innovative supervision and treatment programs are regarded as models for the criminal justice system.
 PSA continues to improve its identification of defendants who pose a higher risk of pretrial failure, to enhance its supervision and oversight of these defendants, to expand services and support of persons with substance dependence and mental health needs, and to lead efforts in implementing drug testing strategies to keep pace with emerging drug use trends.

-For FY 2020, CSOSA is issuing an AFR and will include our complete FY 2020 Annual Performance Report with our FY 2022 Congressional Budget Justification.
-The AFR is our principal report to the President, Congress and the American people on our management of the funds with which we have been entrusted; and we believe it demonstrates clearly our commitment to the effective stewardship of the public's money.
+For FY 2021, CSOSA is issuing an AFR and will include our complete FY 2021 Annual Performance Report with our FY 2023 Congressional Budget Justification.
+The AFR is our principal report to the President, Congress and the American people on our management of the funds with which we have been entrusted and we believe it demonstrates clearly our commitment to the effective stewardship of the public's money.

-The financial and performance data reported in the FY 2020 AFR is reliable and complete.
+The financial and performance data reported in the FY 2021 AFR is reliable and complete.
 The fidelity of the reported data is evidenced by CSOSA having received unmodified (unqualified) opinions from our independent auditors since the Agency's inception.
 An unmodified audit opinion affirms that CSOSA's financial statement(s) were presented fairly in all material respects and in conformity with generally accepted accounting principles.
-CSOSA's FY 2020 internal evaluation concerning the adequacy of the Agency's management controls did not identify material control weaknesses.
+CSOSA's FY 2021 internal evaluation concerning the adequacy of the Agency's management controls did not identify material control weaknesses.
 CSOSA's evaluation of our financial management system determined compliance with Federal financial management systems requirements, accounting standards and the United States Standard General Ledger at the transaction level.

 We are committed to managing CSOSA's resources in a transparent and accountable fashion as we carry out a mission that improves the lives of all people within the District of Columbia.
-Thank you for your interest in CSOSA's FY 2020 AFR.
+Thank you for your interest in CSOSA's FY 2021 AFR.

-RICHARD Digitally signed by RICHARD TISCHNER TISCHNER Date: 2020.11.18 11:56:14-05'00'
+RICHARD TISCHNER TISCHNER Date: 2021.11.15 10:52:59 -05'00'

-Richard S. Tischner Director November 18, 2020
+Richard S. Tischner Director November 15, 2021